crossproduct/nxpt/README.md

-oemlock | Lock the bootloader of all connected devices that have been launched into the bootloader mode. provision [\<directory\>] [\<version\>] | flash all connected devices with fastboot restore | Restore the device back to factory status (4.4.4 default)
+oemlock | Lock the bootloader of all connected devices that have been launched into the bootloader mode. provision [\<directory\>] [\<version\>] | flash all connected devices with fastboot restore | Restore the device back to factory status (4.4.4 default) aw-install \<path to apk\> | Installs the Airwatch APK and launches the main splash screen.

 ##License
 The MIT License (MIT)